willemt/dogebox/protocol/one-folder-protocol.rst

 4. Transmitting Bittorrent pieces
 =================================
-All messages are sent using the Bittorrent protocol with some specific OFP extensions.
+All messages are sent using the Bittorrent protocol with some specific DBP extensions.

 These extensions are below: